tjweldon/resourceez/README.md

 Your IDE will have accurate type inference where you care about it, and most importantly it's only the info that you, as somebody developing a client to an api, need and almost nothing else.

+## Scope

+Things ResourceEZ does not/will not do:
+ - **Validate schema**: As a client to an upstream API, this is not your responsibility.
+ - **Be appropriate for the server side**: ResourceEZ is supposed to be narrow in scope, use it for anything other than client-side rest resource parsing at your own risk.